StarPlayrX/StarPlayrX/README.md

 # StarPlayrX
 Sirius XM streaming radio for iOS, macOS and iPadOS.
 StarPlayrX is accessible and this is one of its strong suits.

 X stands for ten.
-StarPlayr was originally targeted for iOS back in 2009.
-The app encountered some misfortune and NiceMac was disbanned.
-A decade later its original creator and original founding member of NiceMac, Todd Bruss created StarPlayrX from scratch and released it to the iOS app store.
+Back in 2009 StarPlayr was once on macOS, iOS, Windows and Windows Mobile.
+It was run by a team of 4 faithful engineers including myself.
+The startup was called NiceMac.
+A decade later, I decided to bring StarPlayrX to the app store.
+This time under my own name and 100% of it is open sourced.

 The Mac Catalyst version of StarPlayrX can be compiled by individuals.
 There will be macOS future releases, planned for this Fall.